actordie/pwp/README.md

 Your wireframes and content strategy are thoughtful and well done.
 Nice work.

 It looks like each section of the page will have a full-screen background image, and each section will be 100% of the viewport height.
 This is all pretty straightforward with the right CSS rules.
 Each section should probably be sized using the `vh` unit of measurement (`height: 100vh;`).
 The images can then be set as a `background` on each section.
-Be sure that the images are large and hi-res enough to display well on large screens, with3out being too big.
+Be sure that the images are large and hi-res enough to display well on large screens, without being too big.
 (Keep each one less than 1MB in size, max.)

 You'll need some custom [jQuery](https://jquery.com/) for the navbar to reposition on scroll.
 This would likely be done by dymanically swapping out classes on the navbar once a user scrolls down beyond a certain point.